crs4/life_monitor/restish-cli.md

 $ restish lm
 *Workflow sustainability service*

-Life Monitor aims to facilitate the sharing, execution and monitoring of workflow tests over time, ensuring that deviations from the workflow's correct operation are detected and communicated to the workflow authors so that they might be solved, thus extending the useful life of the workflow.
+LifeMonitor aims to facilitate the sharing, execution and monitoring of workflow tests over time, ensuring that deviations from the workflow's correct operation are detected and communicated to the workflow authors so that they might be solved, thus extending the useful life of the workflow.

-Life Monitor is being developed as part of the [EOSC-Life project](https://www.eosc-life.eu/).
+LifeMonitor is being developed as part of the [EOSC-Life project](https://www.eosc-life.eu/).

 Usage:
   restish lm [flags]